shotstack/oas-api-definition/.shins/source/index.html.md

 # Authentication

 * API Key (DeveloperKey)
     - Parameter Name: **x-api-key**, in: header.
-Set the header named below with your provided key for the correct environment (v1 or stage).
+Set the **x-api-key** header with your provided key for the correct environment (v1 or stage).
 Include the header in all calls to the API that are secured with a key.

 <h1 id="shotstack-endpoints">Endpoints</h1>